 If you have the flexibility to move anywhere in the U.S., where could you buy the cheapest home?
 After examining data from Zillow and World Population Review.
 Here’re 10 most affordable States in the South and the Midwest to consider when buying a house in 2024…

 As we went over earlier, every lead is viable until it is not.
 As real estate marketing involves selling your brand to potential clients, you must learn how to differentiate between viable prospects and “tire-kickers” or people who are simply wasting your time.
 This skill takes time to learn and is one of the hallmarks of excellent agents.

 The ability of new agents to make strong relationships with their customers is paramount.
-Even if someone you meet is not in the market like their cousin, high school teacher, or plumber might be.
+Even if someone you meet is not in the market, it might be that their cousin, high school teacher or plumber might be.

 This business runs on referrals because they are a “free” source of income in a world where customer acquisition costs are relatively high compared to other sectors.
-Your professional peers are another group of people that you want to create relationships with.
-They have the ability to refer deals your way, make your deals more hassle-free or just give you advice relating to your market or industry.
+Your professional peers are another group of people you want to create relationships with.
+They can refer deals your way, make your deals more hassle free or just give you advice relating to your market or industry.

 There are some agents that can thrive without building concrete relationships, but they are incredibly few and far between.

 Geographically, Oregon boasts dramatic Pacific coastlines as well as volcanic mountain ranges.
 Its climate spans from rainforests along the coast to semi-arid conditions in the central and southeastern regions.
 The Beaver State is home to both Crater Lake, the deepest lake in the U.S., and Mount Hood, the second-most-climbed mountain in the world…